jdoleary/Spellmasons/docs/QAProtocol.md

 Next:
 - [ ] Back compat: underworld.events is not iterable
+- Test familiars on multiplayers
+- Test switching familiars in game

 August:
 - [x] Verify that new license is included with game